twiddlingbits/twr-wasm/docs/examples/examples-stdio-div.md

 }
 ~~~

 With an index.html like the following.
-This time we are using twrWasmModuleAsync which integrates blocking C code into Javascript.  twrWasmModuleAsync can also be used to receive key input from a `<div>` or `<canvas>` tag.
+This time we are using twrWasmModuleAsync which integrates blocking C code into JavaScript.  twrWasmModuleAsync can also be used to receive key input from a `<div>` or `<canvas>` tag.

 ~~~
 <head>